-California's water sources have been stretched in recent times and with the rain falls not always cooperating saving water is always the right choice!
+California's water sources have been stretched in recent times, and with precipitation being unpredictable saving water is always the right choice!

 Did you know that you can save 20 to 50 percent of the water you currently use in your garden and landscape and actually improve your plants’ health?